dansmyers/AI/5-Decision_Trees/Notes/6-Precision_and_Recall.md

 Think about a classification problem as a labeling task, where the model labels each item as "positive" or "negative".
 For example, in the *Titanic* data, we could think of "Did not survive" as being the "positive" class that we want to identify.

-**Precision** is the fraction of correct positive classifications out all items labeled as positive.
+**Precision** is the fraction of correct positive classifications out of all items labeled as positive.

 - Suppose that a *Titanic* model labeled 100 passengers as "Did not survive", and that label was correct for 90 of them.
 The precision in that case would be 90 / 100 = 90%.